 About

-Her work has been published by Washington Square Review, Gulf Coast, World Literature Today, Aleph Review, Words Without Borders, and The Academy of American Poets among other platforms, as well as anthologized in The World I Leave You: Asian American Poets on Faith & Spirit (Orison Books, 2020); New Moons: Contemporary Writing by North American Muslims (Red Hen Press, 2021); and Poetry in English from Pakistan: A 21st Century Anthology (Alhamra Press, 2024).
+Adeeba’s work has been published by Washington Square Review, Gulf Coast, World Literature Today, Aleph Review, Words Without Borders, and The Academy of American Poets among other platforms, as well as anthologized in The World I Leave You: Asian American Poets on Faith & Spirit (Orison Books, 2020); New Moons: Contemporary Writing by North American Muslims (Red Hen Press, 2021); and Poetry in English from Pakistan: A 21st Century Anthology (Alhamra Press, 2024).
 Her poems have also been translated into Urdu, and several rendered in film and musical composition.